SkylerBrivic/FilmProject/README.md

 ## Project Components

 The folder "textFiles" contains two files.
-One is a text document containing the mySql commands needed to create the database and tables used for the project.
+One is a text document containing the MySQL commands needed to create the database and tables used for the project.
 The other file ("information.txt") contains the database credentials that the file DatabaseInterface.java reads in order to connect to the database

 IMPORTANT NOTE: The file queryGenerator.java takes as input a text file where each line is of the form manufacturer name|product name|quantity.
 It outputs a text file containing the MySQL queries that would insert those elements into the database.
 The program will prompt you for the absolute pathnames of input and output files.

-The folder "webPages" contains 3 files containing  HTML, CSS and JavaScript.
-More specifically, each file is a jsp document (JavaServer Pages).

-The file userWelcomePage.jsp is the homepage for the site.

-The file login.jsp contains the login screen (for administrators) and all the administrative functions of the site, such as checking products in and out.

-The file viewProducts.jsp is the page where regular users can view the inventory of all products and see which products are available.
+The folder "webPages" contains 3 jsp documents and 1 css style sheet, which control the appearence and content of all 3 webpages on the site.

-The folder "Src" contains two folders, which are the names of the two java packages that hold all the java files used for the backend of the website.
-The first package in "Src" is called filmObjects, and the second package in "Src" is called filmProjectServlets.
+The folder "Src" contains two folders, which are the names of the two java packages that hold all of the java files used for the backend of the website.
+The first package in Src is called filmObjects, and the second package in Src is called filmProjectServlets.

-The filmObjects package contains 8 java files which contain objects that are used by the servlets (however, none of the java files in this package are servlets - they are all regular object files).
+The filmObjects package contains 8 java files which contain objects that are used by the servlets (however, none of the java files in this package are servlets - they are all regular class files).

-The first file is DatabaseInterface.java.
-This class allows a user to connect to the MySQL database using the credentials in the file information.txt.
+The file DatabaseInterface.java allows a user to connect to the MySQL database using the credentials in the file information.txt.
 It is the file that all the servlets depend on to be able to access the database.

-KeywordMatcher.java creates an object of type KeywordMatcher, which can check if a String is empty (if it contains only whitespace or no characters) using the method isEmpty, or can use the method matchDataStrings to compare two Strings to see if the second string appears in its entirety anywhere in the first string
+KeywordMatcher.java creates an object of type KeywordMatcher, which can check if a String is empty (if it contains only whitespace or no characters) using the method isEmpty(), or can use the method matchDataStrings() to compare two Strings to see if the second string appears in its entirety anywhere in the first string.

 The filmProjectServlets package contains 9 java files which represent servlets that the client can connect to.